argoproj-labs/hera/docs/user-guides/suspending.md

 # Suspending Workflows

-A user can pause execution of a Workflow at any time through the Argo UI, or the Argo CLI using `argo suspend`, and resume the Workflow in the UI or by `argo resume`.
+A user can pause execution of a Workflow at any time through the Argo UI, or the Argo CLI using `argo suspend`, and resume the Workflow in the UI or with `argo resume`.

 You can suspend a Workflow at specific points using `Suspend` templates in Hera.